-Whoever does not like to do homework will use a pencil, to which attached is a small device that will do their homework for them - a pencil that knows to read questions, find answers and write them too.
+Whoever does not like to do homework will use a pencil with a small device attached.
+The device will complete homework for the student.
+The pencil will not only know how to read the questions, but also how to find answers and write them down too.

 - How does the pencil identify the written questions?